 All entries in a data line are separated by one or more whitespace characters; a data line itself is terminated by a newline character (CR or CR/LF).
-Multiple data lines are allowed but, as mentioned above, they must be arranged in increasing order of frequency.
+Multiple data lines are allowed but, as mentioned above, they shall be arranged in increasing order of frequency.

-Shown below are some examples of Touchstone® files for 1-port and 2-port networks.
-Lines beginning with a bang (!) symbol are comments.
+Shown below are some examples of Touchstone files for 1-port and 2-port networks.

 '''

 !1-port S-parameter file, single frequency point

 MHz S MA R 50

-[Network Data]

 !freq magS11 angS11

 2.000 0.894 -12.136

 '''